Rehman-Akram/Coding-challenge/README.md

-# Spadasoft Software Engineering Technical Assessment
+# Coding Challenge

 ## Overview

-This is a Spadasoft technical assessment for potential JavaScript and Python Software Engineers.
+This is a coding challenge for potential JavaScript and Python Software Engineers.

 The purpose of this exercise is to assess your: